SigNoz/signoz.io/blog/2019-11-29-out-of-box-application-monitoring-prometheus.md

   - Application Monitoring
 ---

 Prometheus is undoubtedly growing as the native monitoring tool for Kubernetes.
-We have been using Prometheus to collect metrics about our infrastructure for a long, but setting it of the box is still painful
+We have been using Prometheus to collect metrics about our infrastructure for a long, but setting it of the box is still painful and there are plenty of dashboards available to get the dashboards up fast.

 <!--truncate-->

 ![Cover Image](/img/blog/2019/11/prometheus_application_monitoring_hc.webp)

-Prometheus is undoubtedly growing as the native monitoring tool for Kubernetes.
-We have been using Prometheus to collect metrics about our infrastructure for a long time and there are plenty of dashboards available to get the dashboards up fast.
 For some time, I have been wondering why there aren't out of box application metrics, something like node-exporter for infrastructure metrics.

 Let me explain you with an example.
 Installing kube-state metrics and node-exporter in your instance sends a lot of metrics about that instance to Prometheus.
 If the metric labels are consistent then you can get the dashboard by using publicly available Grafana dashboards, such as **[Kubernetes Capacity Planning](https://grafana.com/grafana/dashboards/5499).**